-On February 20, 2013, a Philadelphia court found India Spellman guilty of second-degree murder, robbery, and related charges.
-She received a sentence of 30 years to life in prison.
+On February 9, 2023, India Spellman walked out of a Philadelphia courtroom a free woman.
+She spent over a decade in prison before being exonerated of the crimes that she had been wrongfully convicted of including second-degree murder, robbery, and related charges.
 India was just 17 years old at the time of her arrest and a standout high school basketball player.
 She had never previously been in trouble with the law.

 JUMP TO SECTION

 At the center of this case are two crimes which occurred on the afternoon of August 18, 2010 in the city of Philadelphia.
 At approximately 2:30 pm, Shirley Phillips was robbed at gunpoint at a bus stop.
 She was approached by two individuals—a “black male and a black female.”
 The male stumbled toward her while the woman pointed a gun and demanded her purse and work bag.
 Ms. Phillips tossed her bags in the street and ran to a neighbor’s house for help.